-On June 23, 2021, the Compensation Committee of the Board of Directors amended the service-based awards granted to the CEO, such that 3,750,000 of such RSUs shall continue to vest in four equal installments on the first, second, third and fourth anniversaries of December 7, 2020, subject to his continued employment and the remaining 3,750,000 RSU's shall be modified to vest based on performance or market conditions.
-The previously issued 7,500,000 performance-based awards, along with the 3,750,000 modified service-based awards, shall vest as follows: (i) 3,750,000 RSUs vest when the Company's common stock closing sale price equals or exceeds \$9.000,000,000 for 20 consecutive trading days; (ii) 3,750,000 RSUs vest when the Company's common stock closing sale price equals or exceeds \$3.50 per share or the Company's market capitalization equals or exceeds \$1,053,500,000 for 20 consecutive trading days, and (iii) 3,750,000 RSUs vest when the Company's common stock closing sale price equals or exceeds \$3.75 per share or the Company's market capitalization equals or exceeds \$1,128,750,000 for 20 consecutive trading days (the "market conditions").
-In addition to the stock price and market capitalization vesting conditions set forth above, such 11,250,000 RSUs may also vest in four equal installments on the first, second, third and fourth anniversaries of December 7, 2020, based on achievement of certain operating performance-based vesting conditions established by the Compensation Committee on June 23, 2021 and subject to his continued employment, adjusted pro-ratably for vesting pursuant to the market conditions.
+On June 23, 2021, the Compensation Committee of the Board of Directors amended the service-based awards granted to the CEO, such that 3,750,000 of such RSUs shall continue to vest in four equal installments on the first, second, third and fourth anniversaries of December 7, 2020, subject to his continued employment and the remaining 3,750,000 RSUs shall be modified to vest based on performance or market conditions.
+The previously issued 7,500,000 performance-based awards, along with the 3,750,000 modified service-based awards, shall vest as follows: (i) 3,750,000 RSUs vest when the Company's common stock closing sale price equals or exceeds \$3.00 per share or the Company's market capitalization equals or exceeds \$903,000,000 for 20 consecutive trading days; (ii) 3,750,000 RSUs vest when the Company's common stock closing sale price equals or exceeds \$3.50 per share or the Company's market capitalization equals or exceeds \$3.50 per share or the Company's market capitalization equals or exceeds \$3.50 per share or the Company's market capitalization equals or exceeds \$3.75 per share or the Company's market capitalization equals or exceeds \$3.75 per share or the Company's market capitalization equals or exceeds \$3.75 per share or the Company's market capitalization equals or exceeds \$1,128,750,000 RSUs vest when the Company's market capitalization equals or exceeds \$1,250,000 for 20 consecutive trading days; (the "market conditions").
+In addition to the stock price and market capitalization vesting conditions set forth above, such 11,250,000 RSUs may also vest in four equal installments on the first, second, third and fourth anniversaries of December 7, 2020, based on achievement of certain operating performance-based vesting conditions.
 As a result of these modifications, the RSUs subject to the market conditions were valued at \$15,649,700 with a derived service period of 12 months, using a Monte-Carlo simulation model.
-This resulted in a \$221,665 increase in stock-based compensation for the three months ended June 30, 2021.

-On June 24, 2021, the Company issued 213,636 shares of RSU's with a fair market value of \$422,999.
+On June 24, 2021, the Company issued 213,636 shares of RSUs with a fair market value of \$422,999.

-The following table summarizes the Company's restricted stock issuance during the six months ended December 31, 2020:
+The following table summarizes the Company's RSU activity during the nine months ended September 30, 2021: